oracle-livelabs/oci/apps-cloud-adventure-cio/01-security/security.md

   ![Copy Role a](images/image008.png)

-9. Using Function Secuirty Policy, you will add the privileges Brian Bell needs
+9. Using Function Security  Policy, you will add the privileges Brian Bell needs

-  > Press the **Add + Function Secuirty Policy** button.
+  > Press the **Add + Function Security  Policy** button.

   ![Copy Role 2a](images/image009.png)

 10. You will now find the required policy using the search form.

-  > Type **Cancel Supplier Negotiation** in the seach field and select the policy.
+  > Type **Cancel Supplier Negotiation** in the search field and select the policy.

   ![Copy Role 2b](images/image010.png)